 • Plastics Technology

 As part of the Connecticut College of Technology (COT), the technology studies associate’s degree provides a seamless pathway (with automatic acceptance, full transfer of credit, and junior / third-year status) for graduates who transfer to COT universities including the Eastern Connecticut State University, the University of Hartford, and Central Connecticut State University.
-Please see the QVCC COT Program Coordinator for more details regarding GPA requirements for the COT university partners.
+Please see the QVCC COT Site Coordinator for more details regarding GPA requirements for the COT university partners.